xiaowaiwaiboy/cvDetbase/README.md

 Some things to note are:
-- The parameter ‘out_indices’ of the backbone network configuration must match the input of neck.
+- The parameter `out_indices` of the backbone network configuration must match the input of neck.
-- This base only integrates excellent open source detection projects for ease of use, so the code style of each target detection model may be completely different.
+- This base only integrates excellent open source detection projects for ease of use, so the code style of each object detection model may be completely different.

 Supported now: